Spin coherence scale: operator-ordering sensitivity beyond the Heisenberg-Weyl group: Conclusions

 \section{Conclusions}

 The spin coherence scale connects the amount of coherence present in a state to the noncommutative nature of angular momentum operators, to a state's usefulness for single- and multiparameter rotation sensing, to spin squeezing, to nonclassicality witnessing and distance measures, and to loss of purity with depolarization noise.
-All of these properties also hold for generic physical systems governed by SU($n$).
+All of these properties also hold for generic physical systems governed by SU($n$) \sugg{and, since the quadrature coherence scale naturally generalizes to multiple bosonic modes, we speculate that the spin coherence scale may be generalized to composite systems}.
 We have thus shown the quantumness properties of ambiguous physical systems to be coherent.

 \onecolumngrid